ximon18/terraform-digitalocean-docker-registry/README.md

 ### Pull from the registry
     docker pull <repo>/<image>/<tag>
     docker pull <fqdn>/<repo>/<image>/<tag>
+### Managing user access rights to the registry
+Access is controlled by entries in an `/etc/registry/auth/htpasswd` file stored on the Digital Ocean Droplet.
+You can revoke access by deleting lines from the file.
+You can grant access to new users by executing a command like this on the Droplet when connected via SSH:

+  	docker run --entrypoint htpasswd registry:2 -Bbn <username> "<password>" > /etc/registry/auth/htpasswd

+And then because the registry [only reads the `htpasswd` file on startup](https://docs.docker.com/registry/configuration/#htpasswd) you'll need to restart the registry:

+    docker restart registry

 ## Known issues
 - At the time of writing the module deploys v2.5.2 of the Docker Registry as the newer version suffers from a backend panic with Digital Ocean Spaces.
 For more information see: https://github.com/docker/distribution/issues/2695.